What is a Public Blockchain?

 - It is an example of completely decentralized technology since no central authority exists to control the public blockchain ledger.

-- The advantages of public blockchain include anonymity, as no one can track the transactions.
+- The advantages of public blockchain include transparency, anonymity, open-source codes

-- A public blockchain is a bit slow compared to other ledger forms.
+- A public blockchain is a bit slow compared to other ledger forms as it introduces additional levels of complexity thorough consensus mechanisms

 Key Advantages of Public Blockchains